Zawadidone/learning-python/README.md

 reference conting is not thread safe

 ## Global Interpreter Lock (Gil)
+The solution to the problem of dealing with shared resources, like memory in a computer.
+When two threads try to modify the same resource at the same time, they can step on each other's toes.
+The end result can be a garbled mess where neither of the threads ends up with what they wanted.

+Python’s GIL accomplishes this by locking the entire interpreter, meaning that it’s not possible for another thread to step on the current one.
+When CPython handles memory, it uses the GIL to ensure that it does so safely.

+Python’s GIL accomplishes this by locking the entire interpreter, meaning that it’s not possible for another thread to step on the current one.
+When CPython handles memory, it uses the GIL to ensure that it does so safely.

 Only one thread can run in the interpreter at a time

 :) - Fast & simple garbage collection